Jacqued/quetzal-server/README.md

   * **204** : user has no orgs
   * **500** : error

-Gel all info on an org
+Get all info on an org

 * /orgs/:id
 * GET